yt-project/unyt/docs/usage.rst

   >>> rho.to('cm**-3', equivalence='number_density', mu=1.4)
   unyt_quantity(4.26761476, 'cm**(-3)')

-For full API documnentation and an autogenerated listing of the built-in equivalencies in :mod:`unyt` as well as a short usage example for each, see the :mod:`unyt.equivalencies` API listing.
+For full API documentation and an autogenerated listing of the built-in equivalencies in :mod:`unyt` as well as a short usage example for each, see the :mod:`unyt.equivalencies` API listing.